emerald-devel/gf-dr-move-planner/README.md

 ## How to Install

 Just download the thing and open the index.html file in your browser.
 No internet required.
 No fancy installation tools.
 Just browser.
-If you can't figure out how to download a project from GitHub and open a file in your browser, then why the hell do you think you have the brain cells required to plan your moves in your ranking runs?
+Or use [this online version](https://emerald-devel.github.io/gfl-ranking-move-planner/index.html).
+Whatever floats your boat.
 ## How to Use

 - Left-click a node to change its faction ownership.